 Background Music™ was the latest in personal assistance from Lifespotting Inc.

-The cochlear implants had been installed as a child to handle his debilitating misophonia.
+The cochlear implants had been installed as a child to treat his debilitating misophonia.
 He’d been unable to cope with kindergarten, shrieking with distraction at the sound of markers on a white board, creaking desks, and other common noises that most people could just ignore.

 After missing most of his kindergarten year and having the same problem in first grade, his parents had taken him to a long string of counselors and psychologists.